 Step 2: Configure MySQL as your Destination

-• Integrate Data: Complete Oracle to MySQL Migration by providing your MySQL database credentials, such as your authorized Username and Password, along with information about your Host IP Address and Port Number value.
-You will also need to provide a name for your database and a unique name for this destination.
+• Provide your MySQL database credentials, such as your authorized username and password, along with information about your Host IP Address and Port Number value.

 Oracle to MySQL - Configure MySQL as a Destination | Hevo Data